Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Building relationships is an essential part of influencer marketing.
 When you build a relationship with an influencer, you also strengthen relationships with your target audience — if you choose the right social media star to partner with.

-Building influencer marketing relationships expands your reach.
+Influencer marketing relationships can expand your reach.

 Did You Know?Did you know

 The Travelocity team maintained ongoing strategic partnerships with key influencers, joining forces for promotions like the Travelocity Roaming Gnome.
-This promotion resulted in an impressive 1,200 percent surge in brand impressions and a 1,000 percent increase in brand mentions.

-Building influencer marketing relationships improves customer retention.
+Influencer marketing relationships can improve customer retention.

 It’s not enough to maintain good relationships with influencers.
 You must prioritize relationships with the audience members who become your customers.
 Win them over with your product quality and excellent customer service.
 If you don’t first establish customer relationships, buyers may abandon your brand if the influencer stops promoting your product.

-When you build relationships with influencers and customers, you can improve customer retention via social media and earn repeat business
+When you build relationships with influencers and customers, you can improve customer retention via social media and earn repeat business.

 How can you build better influencer relationships?